 What can teachers do to be good role models?
 Besides being conscious of hundreds of eyes watching you each day, there are best practices you can follow to become the best role model possible for your students.
 Of course, all teachers are human too, so if you slip up occasionally, accept your humanness and move on.
 Unless you have done something that becomes a cause for dismissal, your students will be very forgiving.

 One way to become a good role model is to show the students you are a person just like them.
 They need to know you can make mistakes, and you learn from them.
 The “teacher makes no mistakes” attitude only sets you up for more criticism when you do fail in the eyes of your class.
-For example, misspelling a word on the board may lead to a criticizing comment by a student, but your reaction can go a long way in showing your humanness.
-No need to argue or get on the kid who points it out, simply thank her, accept the error and move on.
-The response shows other students making mistakes is okay, and accepting criticism is not the end of the world and can be helpful.
+For example, misspelling a word on the board may lead to a criticizing comment by a student.
+Your reaction can go a long way in showing your humanness.
+No need to argue or get on the kid who points it out.
+Simply thank her, accept the error and move on.
+The response shows other students making mistakes is okay.
+They learn that accepting criticism is not the end of the world and can be helpful.

 Next, be careful with the personal remarks you make about a student in front of other students.
-It can often be easy to do especially in the heat of the moment, or when you are having a conflict with a particular child in the class.
-Students will pick up on this immediately and see that it is okay to be condescending or mean to their fellow classmates.
+It can often be easy to do especially in the heat of the moment.
+Students will pick up on this immediately and see that it is okay to be condescending to their fellow classmates.
 They may think, “If a teacher can talk about him or her, why not me?”
 There are many instances in the field when teachers have contributed, unknowingly, to the bullying of a student.
 If the teacher cannot accept students on a personal level, the unpopular students are further placed at a disadvantage.
-In fact, without leading them into become a “teacher’s pet”, embrace the unpopular student along with the popular kids, even when the particular student does seem to make it difficult for you.
+Embrace the unpopular student along with the popular kids, even when the particular student does seem to make it difficult for you.
 This behavior models tolerance for others regardless of differences.

 Finally, and this is one that sometimes is difficult to accept, your personal life is usually not a secret.
 Whether you like it or not, and especially if you live in the same community of the school, a teacher’s personal life is magnified by students and their parents.
 It would be nice if this were not so, but it is inevitable and there is not much you can do about it, except live a life you want young children to imitate.